Gelio/tslint-react-hooks/README.md

   };
 ```

-Naming the function like a component (in _PascalCase_) unambiguously let's the rule treat the
+Naming the function like a component (in _PascalCase_) unambiguously lets the rule treat the
 function as a component.

 ## False positives and not-covered cases